-In conclusion, BJOE, as traditional Chinese medicine, not only inhibit the growth and capability of migration and invasion of esophageal cancerous cells, but also improve the effect of radiotherapy on esophageal cancer by promoting cell apoptosis.
+In conclusion, BJOE, as a traditional Chinese medicine, not only inhibits the growth and capability of migration and invasion of esophageal cancerous cells but also improves the effect of radiotherapy on esophageal cancer by promoting cell apoptosis.
 These findings may provide a novel way for the therapy of esophageal cancer.

 Article Highlights